 Top 10 Cigar Lighters: Essential Gear for Better Smoking

-We’ve tested our way through some of the best torches on the market to create a list of the top 10 cigar lighters out there in the cigar world…and added an extra for good measure.
-Hey, with so many good options, it’s hard to keep it capped at 10.
-So from single jet to flamethrower sizes, and from dirt cheap to blue chip prices – here is an array of butane torch cigar lighters that, depending on your wants/needs/desires, will do the job nicely on your next cigar.
+We’ve tested our way through some of the best lighters on the market to create a list of the top 10 cigar torches out there in the cigar world…and added an extra for good measure.

 Because mountain climbers smoke cigars, too.
 Or maybe because you live in Casper, Wyoming (elev.
-5200’), and you’re tired of the cigar lighters in your arsenal going ass-up when it’s time to fire up a tasty, mild Macanudo.
-Because science says so, altitude can do funny things to cigars: not only will your cigar (supposedly) burn slower, you might even have trouble lighting it because the air is thinner.
-And that’s where the XIKAR Stratosphere cigar lighter comes in.
-It’s fitted with a protective rubber body, and this torch lighter’s windproof flame burns bright and hot at up to 12,000’ above sea level…which means you’ll be toasting that Churchill issue-free pretty much anywhere.
-Easy to fuel and adjust, lifetime guarantee and wickedly affordable – this is essential gear to light your victory cigar whether you’re celebrating (a) a successful climb of Mt.
-Hood, or (b) the successful climb up the steps of your front porch.
+5200’), and you’re tired of the cigar lighters in your arsenal going ass-up when it’s time to fire up a tasty, mellow Macanudo.
+Because of the thinner air, altitude can do funny things to cigars: not only will your cigar burn slower, you might even have trouble lighting it because of the lack of oxygen.
+And that’s where the Xikar Cirro High Altitude Single Jet lighter comes in.
+It’s protected by a durable metal housing, and this torch lighter’s windproof flame burns bright and hot at up to 12,000’ above sea level…which means you’ll be toasting your favorite smoke issue-free pretty much anywhere.
+Easy to fuel and adjust and with a lifetime guarantee – this is essential gear to light your victory cigar whether you’re celebrating (A) a successful climb of Mt.
+Hood, or (B) the successful climb up the stairs on the front porch.

-Zippo lighters have been setting fire to the world’s smokeables since the early 1930’s – and have been a required accessory for both film heroes and American GIs, the latter who were actually equipped with Zippo lighters when the company dedicated all their manufacturing to the U.S. military in 1939; and an American icon was born.
+Zippo lighters have been setting fire to the world’s smokeables since the early 1930s, and have been a required accessory for both film heroes and American GIs.
+(The latter were actually equipped with Zippo lighters when the company dedicated all their manufacturing to the U.S. military in 1939…and an American icon was born.)
 This Zippo lighter retains the retro look and features their patented `wind-proof’ screen.
-BUT – and this is a big but – it uses Zippo lighter fluid, which many cigar smokers think alters the taste of their smoke.
-Because necessity is a mother-f*@#er and inventors are smart, you can pop in a Thunderbird Butane Torch insert ($9.99) and have a Zippo cigar lighter that has that familiar shape and distinctive click.
-It’s a classic.
+BUT – and this is a big “BUT” – it uses Zippo lighter fluid, which many cigar smokers (myself included) think alters the taste of their smoke.
+Because necessity is a mother-f#@$er and inventors are smart, you can pop in a Thunderbird Butane Torch Zippo insert ($10.99 at publish date) and have a torch lighter which keeps that familiar shape and distinctive click.
+It’s a classic for cigar smokers, and that cigarette-smoking buddy who always needs a light.
 Get one.

-So let’s get this straight…a quad flame butane torch with fold-out cigar punch, oversize fuel reservoir with a massive window, all in a single action ignition lighter – and for under 15 bucks?
-Behold, my friends: it’s the Vertigo Spectre.
-This is Vertigo’s M.O.: pack a lighter with a ton of features found on some of the best cigar lighters in the biz, dial back the price tag to a ridiculously low amount.
-As cigar lighters go, the design on the Spectre is pretty straightforward (and dare I say typical); but let it loose in the skills competition, and the Spectre runs wild and free.
-Four jets make quick work of the big ring gordos in your humidor, though I do have one irk: it’s a little light.
+So, let’s get this straight…a quad flame butane torch with fold-out cigar punch, oversize fuel reservoir with a massive window, all in a single action ignition lighter – and for under 15 bucks?
+Behold, my friends: it’s the Vertigo Spectra.
+This is Vertigo’s M.O.: pack a lighter with a ton of features found on some of the best cigar lighters in the biz, then dial back the price tag to a ridiculously low amount.
+As cigar lighters go, the design on the Spectra is straightforward (and dare I say typical); but let it loose in the skills competition, and the Spectra runs wild and free.
+Four jets make quick work of the big-ring Gordos in your humidor, though I do have one irk: it’s a little light.
 For short change, you’ll likely find you can live with that – as you’ll have yourself a four flame cigar torch lighter that’s feature-rich like the big money models, without the assault on your wallet.
 Dump your other cheapos and jump on this.

 CLASSY AS HELL: Rocky Patel South Beach Quad Flame